 Drilling and Spacing Unit Order Application (aka spacing application)

-Identifies a broad section of land where horizontal drilling could potentially occur and sets a maximum number of wellheads for that section.
+A spacing application identifies a broad section of land where horizontal drilling could potentially occur and sets a maximum number of wellheads for that section.
 This application does not allow an operator to start drilling, as further processes are required by the COGCC and by the city.

 COGCC Public Hearing Comment Process